riceissa/issarice.com/wiki/revisiting-the-great-decline-in-wikipedia-pageviews.md

 Nevertheless we still think it's worth looking at the mobile pageviews data that we *do* have for specific pages because:

-  * Looking at the overall pageviews data has more interference from new pages being created.
-    Pages that have been around for almost all of the period we look at, such as pages for colors or countries, have less interference.
   * One thing we wanted to look at is the mobile-to-desktop pageviews ratio of various types of pages.
   * There is enough data now from the Wikimedia Pageview API to make the graphs